JeffShao96/Symbolic-NS3/README.md

 ## An exhaustive testing demo

 Let's consider an exhaustive testing problem in a network where two senders and one receiver are connected by two point-to-point links.
-Both senders simultaneously send a packet to the receiver.
+Both senders simultaneously send a UDP packet to the receiver.
 What is the range of all possible differences between the arrival times of these two packets if each link has an uncertain delay between 1 and 1000ms?

 We can use the brute force method with the current NS-3 to simulate all possible cases (a total of 1000*1000=1,000,000 cases).
-You can download the corresponding scripts and code [here](https://github.com/JeffShao96/Current-NS3) and the simulation result is presented and discussed in the [short paper]((Sym_NS_3_Draft.pdf)).
+You can download the corresponding scripts and code [here](https://github.com/JeffShao96/Current-NS3) (including [repeatCurrentDemo.sh](https://github.com/JeffShao96/Current-NS3/blob/main/repeatCurrentDemo.sh), [currentDemo.cc](https://github.com/JeffShao96/Current-NS3/blob/main/scratch/currentDemo.cc), and [udp-server.cc](https://github.com/JeffShao96/Current-NS3/blob/main/src/applications/model/udp-server.cc)).
+It takes a total of 521,900 seconds to run all 1,000,000 simulations, and the simulation result is presented and discussed in the [short paper]((Sym_NS_3_Draft.pdf)).

 We propose a more efficient method using our proposed Symbolic NS-3.
-This repository contains our current Symbolic NS-3 and the corresponding scripts to run this demo, and the simulation result is also presented and discussed in the [short paper]((Sym_NS_3_Draft.pdf)).
+This repository contains our current Symbolic NS-3 and the corresponding simulation scripts and code (including [symDemo.cc](symDemo.cc)  and [udp-server.cc](./ns-3-dev/src/applications/model/udp-server.cc)) to run this demo.
+It takes only 33 seconds to get the simulation result using Symbolic NS-3, and the simulation result is presented and discussed in the [short paper]((Sym_NS_3_Draft.pdf)).

 Below is the instruction to download, install, and execute Symbolic NS-3.

+## Instruction

 ### Build S2E with s2e-env
+We choose [S2E](https://s2e.systems/) as the symbolic execution platform to run Symbolic NS-3.

 We highly recommand to build S2E with s2e-env.
 However, you can manually build S2E as well.
-We have designed a shell file to build s2e, if successful, please skip to [Skip Point](#build-the-image).
+We have written a shell file to build s2e.
+If successful, please skip to [Skip Point](#build-the-image).
 ```bash
 wget https://raw.githubusercontent.com/JeffShao96/Symbolic-NS3/master/initS2E.sh
 chmod +x initS2E.sh